 A new higher-paying career, new relationship, having children, or even children growing up and moving out could all present a situation where the client is looking to upgrade or downsize their housing situation.

-Even when no new business opportunities immediately present themselves, you’ve still reinforced your relationship and should use the time to ask for referrals to friends and family in need of services.
+Even when no new business opportunities immediately present themselves, you’ve still reinforced your relationship.
+In fact, you should use the time to ask for referrals to friends and family in need of services.

 Use Timely Information to Your Benefit

-Yet another time-tested re-engagement method is to put timely information into the hands of your former clients when it can be most impactful.
+Another time-tested re-engagement method is placing timely information into the hands of former clients when it is most impactful.

 For example, if you originate FHA loans, you know that those borrowers won’t be able to drop their mortgage insurance for 11 years, if not the life of their loan… unless they refinance to a different product once their equity reaches the appropriate level.

-Which is just the thing, you should know exactly when they’ll be on schedule to hit those thresholds based on the details of their current loan that you originated.
+This is something you need to think about.
+As the LO, you should know exactly when borrowers will hit those thresholds based on the details of their loan.

 Whichever strategy suits your business, don’t allow the treasure-trove of opportunities in your past-client database to go unattended.
-If you don’t stay top-of-mind, or give timely information, that business may end up in someone else’s pipeline.
+If you don’t stay top-of-mind or give timely information, potential business may end up in someone else’s pipeline.